Deep-MI/LaPy/README.md

 LaPy is a package to compute spectral features (Laplace-Beltrami operator) on tetrahedral and triangle meshes.
-It is written purely in python 3 without sacrificing speed as almost all loops are vectorized, drawing upon efficient and sparse mesh datastructures.
+It is written purely in python 3 without sacrificing speed as almost all loops are vectorized, drawing upon efficient and sparse mesh data structures.
 It is a basically a port of the C++ ShapeDNA project with extended differential geometry capabilities.

 ## Contents:

 - TriaMesh: a class for triangle meshes offering various operations, such as fixing orientation, smoothing, curvature, boundary, quality, normals, and various efficient mesh datastructure (edges, adjacency matrices)
 - TetMesh: a class for tetrahedral meshes (orientation, boundary ...)
-- IO: for both tets and trias from off, vtk ..., as well as functions
+- TriaIO, TetIO: for both tets and trias from off, vtk, etc. formats
+- FuncIO: import/export vertex functions and eigenvector files
-- Solver: a class for linear FEM computation (Laplace stiffness and mass matrix, fast and sparse eigenvalue solver, anisotropic Laplace, Poission)
+- Solver: a class for linear FEM computation (Laplace stiffness and mass matrix, fast and sparse eigenvalue solver, anisotropic Laplace, Poisson)
 - DiffGeo: compute gradients, divergence, mean curvature flow, etc.
 - Heat: for heat kernel and diffusion
+- ShapeDNA: compute the ShapeDNA descriptor of surfaces and solids
 - Plot: functions for interactive visualization (wrapping plotly)

 ## ToDo